Kanyakubja Brahmin: Origins

 According to André Wink, the Kanyakubja Brahmins emerged as the highest ranking subcaste of Brahmins and are known to have migrated to and colonized many areas outside their homeland in Kannauj.
 In the process, they created a hierarchy of subdivisions and exceedingly complex rank differentiations that correlated their ritual purity and standing with their position within the emerging sacred landscape of early medieval India inversely to the distance separating them from their homeland.

 The majority of the interviewees assert that the designation of the caste originates from the city of Kannauj, emphasizing that this name signifies a geographical association.
 The etymology of this caste is solely preserved through genealogies, oral traditions, mythical narratives, and proverbial accounts.

 Occupation

 Some of the Kanyakubja Brahmins were priests, astronomers, astrologers, or teachers, while others chose the career of soldier.
 They formed the best fighting element in Awadh next only to Rajputs.

 Social status

-In Uttar Pradesh, they are considered the highest class of Brahmins.
+They are considered to be the highest class of Brahmins throughout India since the rule of Pratihara dynasty over Kanauj, migrating to Bengal, Gujarat and other northern regions.